tech-bharatbox/technical-documentation/docs/second.md

 ##### Hungama World
 Hungama Music is a digital music streaming service and music library based in India.
 It offers a wide range of Indian and international songs across different languages and genres, including Bollywood, regional, and devotional music.

-##### T Series
-T-Series is a music label and film production company based in India.
-T-Series primarily produces and distributes Bollywood music and Indian pop music, and also produces and distributes Indian films.
-T-Series has become one of the most popular music labels in India, with a large following on YouTube.

 And other IPs are coming soon on BharatBox such as - **Shemaroo**, **Mythoverse**, **IIFA**, **Eros Now**, etc.

 #### Purpose of Document